abhiram-s2002/racer/PRIVACY_POLICY.md

 - To protect our rights, property, or safety
 - To investigate fraud or security issues
 - To comply with government requests
+- To respond to court orders or subpoenas
+- To protect the rights and safety of our users
+- To prevent or investigate illegal activities
+- To comply with regulatory requirements

 ### 5.4 Business Transfers
 In the event of a merger, acquisition, or sale of assets, your information may be transferred as part of the business transaction.
+We will ensure that any such transfer is subject to appropriate privacy protections and that you are notified of any material changes to this Privacy Policy.

 ## 6. Data Security